tripleo1/awesome/README.md

 - [jaredkrinke/100-languages](https://github.com/jaredkrinke/100-languages) - Solving the first 100 Project Euler problems using 100 different programming languages!
 - [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome) - Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 - [mbnuqw/sidebery](https://github.com/mbnuqw/sidebery) - Firefox extension for managing tabs and bookmarks in sidebar.
+- [microsoft/vscode-wasm](https://github.com/microsoft/vscode-wasm) - A WASI implementation that uses VS Code's extension host as the implementing API
 - [mihailtd/starter](https://github.com/mihailtd/starter) - Project Starter template using VueJS, Vite, GraphQL backend with PostGraphile, PostgreSQL database in Kubernetes with Crunchy Postgres Operator, local Kubernetes development with DevSpace and auto generated code with graphql-code-generator.
 - [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer. ⭐️ Star to support our work!
 - [vadimdemedes/ink](https://github.com/vadimdemedes/ink) - 🌈 React for interactive command-line apps